 Learn more about traveling to Cuba, and the rights you have as an American.

 1: Traveling to Cuba

 US citizens and residents can legally visit Cuba through twelve categories of general licenses that no longer require applications or reports to the Office of Foreign Assets Control (OFAC).
-The most broadly accessible channels are People-to-People, which is now available only to groups and Support for the Cuban People which tour groups and independent travelers can use.
+The most broadly accessible channel is Support for the Cuban People which tour groups and independent travelers can use.